-- 1. Design and code well-structured C programs, flowcharts, algorithms etc. - 2.
-Write program on the basis of decision control structures and loop control structures. - 3.
-Perform sorting and various other operations on 1-D and 2-D array. - 4.
+- 1. Understands basics of computer, software, number systems, flowchart and algorithms. - 2.
+Design and code well-structured C programs. - 3.
+Write program on the basis of decision control structures and loop control structures. - 4.
+Perform sorting and various other operations on 1-D and 2-D array. - 5.
 Perform operations on structures, functions and pointers.